Lights turned off

 Not in use?
 Turn off the juice!

-iSEE’s Illini Lights Out program aims to demonstrate the immense energy-saving impact of simply turning off lights when you leave a classroom, lab, or study space.
-Once a month on a Friday night, volunteers gather to split into mini lights-out brigades and then tour campus buildings recording how many lights are left on (and shutting off as many as they can, of course).
+iSEE’s Illini Lights Out (ILO) program demonstrates the immense energy-saving impact of simply turning off lights when you leave a classroom, lab, or study space.
+Once a month on a Friday night, volunteers gather to form mini lights-out brigades and tour campus buildings recording how many lights are left on (and shutting off as many as they can, of course).

 Join our team!
-Volunteering takes about an hour and a half, and there’s usually pizza afterward!
+Volunteering takes about an hour and a half, and there are always snacks afterward!

 Illini Lights Out began as a one-off event organized by iSEE’s Energy Conservation and Building Standards SWATeam in Spring 2016 — at which students managed to turn out 1,500 lights in just 40 minutes — and expanded to a monthly happening during 2016-17 with the support of a grant from the Student Sustainability Committee (SSC).